pocomane/brewed-in-the-apocalypse/bita.md

 consider that the players and the scenarist choosed a standard ambientation playbook.

-The playbook contain a short description of the setting, made of few short sentence about something true in the world.
+The playbook contains a short description of the setting, made of few short sentences about something true in the world.
 Moreover it contains few themes do not be included in the scenario.
 Obviously you can ignore them, but creating with some constraints is more satisfying, and helps you to better frame the setting between similar ones.